National Guard summoned to aid cities amid police clashes; White House placed on lockdown, Georgia declares state of emergency

 Police, who declared the protest a riot, said they deployed gas after people threw projectiles at them.

-Portland Mayor Ted Wheeler tweeted a plea to protesters to remain peaceful and said that, while he had left Portland to attend to his dying mother, he was heading back.
+Mayor Wheeler tweeted a plea to protesters to remain peaceful and said that, while he had left the city to attend to his dying mother, he was heading back.
+He later declared a state of emergency.